 If you always act in a manner you would be proud to have paraded in front of the judge, you should be just fine.

-The other party may or may not try to engage you in particular discussions, especially those designed to provoke an angry response.
-Whether online, in an email, or tape-recorded, these conversations are sometimes allowed as admissible evidence.
+The other party may or may not try to engage you in discussions designed to provoke an angry response.
+Whether online, in an email, or tape-recorded, courts sometimes allow these conversations as admissible evidence.
 This is especially true in cases where the mental state of a parent is being called into question.
 Do not engage, and do not speak rashly.

 If you think this will be a challenge, you can refuse to speak to the other party without the presence of a lawyer.
 Alternatively, you can demand all correspondence be in writing and routed through your attorney.
 Both offer you protection and the benefits of a cooler head.

 Still have questions?
 You don’t have to keep waiting to find answers about child custody cases.
-Call 770.475.2521 to contact the Reeder Law Firm now and get help.
+Contact one of our family law attorneys in Cumming now and get help.